The Complete Parent (and Gamer) Guide to Rainbow Friends: Chapters 1 & 2

 A screenshot of a friendly looking Blue on the party stage from Rainbow Friends Chapter 1.
 You can find him looking more monstrous (and moving much faster) in Rainbow Friends Chapter 2.

-The Complete Parent (and Gamer) Guide to Rainbow Friends Chapter 2
+The Complete Parent (and Gamer) Guide to Rainbow Friends: Chapters 1 & 2

 But just because they’re talking non-stop about the cool, new monsters and maps, you may still feel in the dark.
 And that’s where we come in!